Drewlove/quarter-client/README.md

 ### Departments

+Departments are ways of categorizing direct labor costs.
+For example, one could have a "back of house" department for all kitchen staff including head chef, sous chef, line cook, etc. One could also have a "front of house" department for servers, hosts and bussers.

 There is both a departments page and a department form.
 The departments page allows users to view departments that they have created.
 The departments form allows users to add, modify, or delete departments.

 ### Roles

+Roles are subcategories within departments.
+Using the previous example, one could have a "back of house" department, and then create multiple roles within that department such as head chef, sous chef, line cook, etc.

 There is both a roles page and a role form.
 The roles page allows users to view roles that they have created.
 The roles form allows users to add, modify, or delete roles.